nextflow-io/nextflow/docs/operator.rst

      aa
      3

-.. tip:: In the above example the filtering expression is wrapped by curly brackets instead of normal round bracket, since it specifies a :ref:`closure <script-closure>` as the operator argument.
+.. tip:: In the above example the filtering expression is wrapped in curly brackets instead of normal round brackets, since it specifies a :ref:`closure <script-closure>` as the operator's argument.
   This just is an shorter syntax for ``grep({ it.toString().size() == 1 })``